Deep Reinforcement Learning: An Overview: Important Mechanisms

 \subsection{Learning to Learn}

-Learning to learn is about learning to adapt rapidly to new tasks.
-It is related to transfer learning, multi-task learning, representation learning, meta learning, and one/few/zero-shot learning.
+Learning to learn, also know as meta-learning, is about learning to adapt rapidly to new tasks.
+It is related to transfer learning, multi-task learning, representation learning, and one/few/zero-shot learning.
+We can also see hyper-parameter learning and neural architecture design as learning to learn.
 It is a core ingredient to achieve strong AI~\citep{Lake2016}.